 My name is Kastalia.
 For I am a water nymph, daughter of Lord Neraeos and Lady Ourania.
 I am a caretaker of the rivers.
 I was created for a purpose.
-That purpose being to tend the rivers.
+That purpose being to tend the rivers of the Smokies.

 Dew from the heavens has begun to fall.
 It lands upon my bare shoulders, tracing it's way down my body.
 I step carefully across roots left for me by a mischievous wood nymph.